codemacherUG/tile_maps/Documentation/Installation/Index.rst

 #.
 Switch over to `Get Extensions`

 #.
-Search for `tile maps`
+Search for `tile_maps`

 #.
 Install extension

-Include TypoScript template
+Include TypoScript Template
 ===========================

-It is necessary to include at least the basic TypoScript provided by this extension.
+You need to include at least the basic TypoScript provided by this extension.

-Go module :guilabel:`Web > Template` and chose your root page.
-It should already contain a TypoScript template record.
-Switch to view :guilabel:`Info/Modify` and click on :guilabel:`Edit the whole template record`.
+Go to the module :guilabel:`Web > Template` and select your root page.
+It should already have a TypoScript template record.
+Switch to the view
+:guilabel:`Info/Modify` and click on :guilabel:`Edit the whole template record`.

-Switch to tab :guilabel:`Includes` and add the following templates from the list to the right: :guilabel:`Tile Maps (tile_maps)`.
+Switch to the tab :guilabel:`Includes` and add the following templates from the list on the right: :guilabel:`Tile Maps (tile_maps)`.